Suddenly your child is not who you think she was.

 Our children change.
 As parents we cannot hold them prisoner to who we think they are.
 We must learn to let go of them, again and again.

-Being a parent is a lot about knowing how to let go, and welcome the child we have not yet gotten to know.
+Being a parent is a lot about knowing how to let go of your expectations, so you can welcome the child you have not yet gotten to know.

 Our children develop, grow, mature.
 There is a pattern beyond the specifics of our own child, a sequence of developmental stages.